-Developers of residential projects in the past have requested lower densities than the maximum allowed due to market considerations.
-However, due to the number of new state laws promoting higher density housing, there has recently been interest from property owners in maximizing the number of units through Density Bonus provisions and the proposed Residential Only Overlay (see Appendix B and Program 1: Adequate Site to Accommodate Regional Housing Needs in the Housing Plan).
+Due to the number of new state laws promoting higher density housing and the current extreme housing need, there has recently been greater interest from property owners in maximizing the number of units through Density Bonus provisions and the proposed Residential Only Overlay (see Appendix B and Program 1: Adequate Site to Accommodate Regional Housing Needs in the Housing Plan).
+Program 1 also commits the City to amending development standards including parking and height requirements that can be a constraint to achieving the maximum allowed density on sites.